• Skip to primary navigation

 Food processor method:

-Add flour, salt and baking powder into food processor.
+• Add flour, salt, and baking powder to a food processor.
 Pulse to combine.
-Add is chilled butter and pulse again about 3 times.
-Last up is the buttermilk.
+Add in the chilled butter and pulse again about 3 times.
+The last up is the buttermilk.
 Pulse until the buttermilk is distributed.
 Mine took about 4-6 pulses.

-Sprinkle surface lightly with flour.
-Remove the dough to surface.
+• Sprinkle the surface lightly with flour.
+Remove the dough to the surface.
 Lightly flour the top as well.
-Now, this will be a wet dough, but only add as much as you absolutely need.
+Now, this will be a wet dough but only add as much as you absolutely need.
 Gently press into a rectangle, about ½ inch thick.
-Now, fold one third over the top, then fold the other third over the top.
-This is little hard to describe, so check photos for details.
+Now, fold one-third over the top, then fold the other third over the top.
+This is a little hard to describe, so check the photos for details.

-Now, dip your biscuit cutter in flour and start cutting biscuits.
-Make sure and cut biscuits as close as you able.
+• Now, dip your biscuit cutter in flour and start cutting biscuits.
+Make sure and cut biscuits as close as you are able.
 Place on prepared pan.
-Gather the remaining dough and gently press together, cut again.
-Just make sure the new dough is the same thickness as the previous.
+Gather the remaining dough and gently press it together, and cut again.
+Just make sure the new dough is the same thickness as the previous one.

 Hand Method:

-Pour flour, salt and baking powder into bowl.
+• Pour flour, salt, and baking powder into a bowl.
 Mix with a fork to combine.
 Add chilled butter and work with the pastry cutter until it is in small chunks, about ¼ inch chunks.

-Last, add the buttermilk.
+• Last, add the buttermilk.
 You can mix this with a fork if you want.
-It will be a little bit of wet dough, so don't worry about.
+It will be a little bit of wet dough, so don't worry about it.

-Next, cut biscuits and baking biscuits as described above.
+• Next, cut biscuits and bake biscuits as described above.

 « Asparagus Puff Pastry Appetizers